cfpb/ccdb5-api/README.md

 ccdb5-api
 ================

-An API that provides an interface search complaint data.
+An API that provides an interface to search complaint data.

 ## Features